 I often get asked how I plan my trips.
 That’s when I take a deep breath and think about how I actually do it.
 It’s actually a good question because I know that trip planning is no easy task.
 There’s quite a lot involved and it’s different for every single trip but if I think about it, there are a bunch standard things I usually end up doing that makes my life easier.

 So this is my art to planning a trip.
 Big or small, follow these steps when you decide to plan a vacation.
 Now there’s a reason it’s an art.
 It’s less science and more of feeling and luck.
 I also didn’t say it was easy.
 It can be a pain in the ass but can be really fun as well.
-Kind of depends on who you are.
+It kind of depends on who you are.

 Figuring Out Where To Go And When

 I think the easy part is figuring out where you want to go because we all have that “bucket list” that we keep in our heads.
 What’s hard is deciding where to go especially when there are constraints to work with.
 There’s a budget to keep to, vacation time that needs to be balanced for the year, others to consider, and your overall mood.

 Great, so you have all that to work with, how do you narrow things down?

 I think one of the easiest ways to get started on deciding on your next vacation destination is to look for flight deals.
 As much as wanderlust is strong in all of us, money still talks at the end of the day.
 If you can score a killer deal to Japan even though you’d love to go to Argentina, you’d likely choose Japan if the money you save on flights can pretty much cover all your accommodation expenses.
 So with that, make sure you stay up to date with flight deals (*nudge nudge* my flight deal mailing list) or get really creative when using Skyscanner’s “Everywhere” option or something like Google Flights.